Vermont passes bills aimed at protecting abortion pills

 The U.S. has not intervened, generally, when states have allowed medical cannabis, even though it’s not legal federally.
 There are lawsuits challenging states that have banned abortion pills.

-“The question about whether federal food and drug law is not only the floor but also the ceiling is a very hot and unsettled question in food and drug law,” she said.
+“The question about whether federal food and drug law is not only the floor but also the ceiling is a very hot and unsettled question in food and drug law,” Donley said.

+Earlier this month, Vermont Attorney General Charity Clark joined a multi-state coalition challenging the decision by the federal judge in Texas revoking FDA approval of mifepristone.
+Abortion opponents had filed suit in Texas in November, asserting that the FDA’s original approval of mifepristone 23 years ago and subsequent changes were flawed.

+Women seeking to end their pregnancies in the first 10 weeks without more invasive surgical abortion can take mifepristone, along with misoprostol.
+The FDA has eased the terms of mifepristone’s use over the years, including allowing it to be sent through the mail in states that allow access.

 Rathke reported from Marshfield, Vt.
 Associated Press writer Geoff Mulvihill contributed to this report from Philadelphia.